epfl-ada/ada-2024-project-mediterranean/README.md

 **TASK 1: Dataset Setup and Distribution Analysis**

-_Statistical Approach_: Perform a Kolmogorov-Smirnov test to compare distribution shapes and validate if the datasets can be merged.
-Normalize ratings with z score.
+_Statistical Approach_: Perform several test to compare distribution shapes and validate if the datasets can be merged.

+- **Shapiro-Wilk Test**: Performed to determine whether the distribution of the variable *'avg'* follows a normal distribution.
+- **Q-Q Plots**: Used to visually assess the normality of the data.
+- **Wilcoxon Test**: Conducted to evaluate whether two statistical samples come from the same population.
+- **Kolmogorov-Smirnov (KS) Test**: Applied to compare the distributions of the two datasets and determine if they originate from the same distribution.
+- **Levene's Test**: Performed to check if the variances of the two datasets are equal before applying parametric tests like t-test or ANOVA.

 _Outcome_: A decision on merging data with normalized ratings and an understanding of dataset compatibility.